TDA317/CleanFixedQuakeC_AI_Experiments/README.md

-# This is an experimental AI modified version of:
+# This is an experimental Google Jarvis AI modified version of:
 # Clean Fixed QuakeC
 Clean and bug-fixed version of the Quake game code (progs.dat) released under the GPL.